Arcade cabinet: Cocktail cabinets

 Cocktail cabinets are shaped like low, rectangular tables, with the controls usually set at either of the broad ends, or, though not as common, at the narrow ends, and the monitor inside the table, the screen facing upward.
 Two-player games housed in cocktails were usually alternant, each player taking turns.
 The monitor reverses its orientation (game software controlled) for each player, so the game display is properly oriented for each player.
 This requires special programming of the cocktail versions of the game (usually set by dip switches).
-The monitor's orientation is usually in player two's favor only in two-player games when it's player two's turn and in player one's favor all other times.
+The monitor's orientation is usually in player two's favor only in two-player games when it is player two's turn and in player one's favor all other times.
 Simultaneous, 4 player games that are built as a cocktail include Warlords, and others.

 In Japan, many games manufactured by Taito from the 1970s to the early 1980s have the cocktail versions prefixed by "T.T" in their titles (eg. T.T Space Invaders).

 Cocktail cabinet versions were usually released alongside the upright version of the same game.
-They were relatively common in the 1980s, especially during the Golden Age of Arcade Games, but have since lost popularity.
+They were relatively common in the 1980s, especially during the golden age of arcade video games, but have since lost popularity.
 Their main advantage over upright cabinets was their smaller size, making them seem less obtrusive, although requiring more floor space (more so by having players seated at each end).
 The top of the table was covered with a piece of tempered glass, making it convenient to set drinks on (hence the name), and they were often seen in bars and pubs.